Iximiel/cudaOnPlumed/Helpers.md

 The helper library is composed by a main header (ndReduction.h) with iss companion code in ndReduction.cu and a hidden header cudaHelpers.cuh.

+See the [coordination implementation](Implementation.md) for an example on how use the code described here.

 ## The reduction interface

 The reduction is implemented following [this guide](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf). ndReduction.h exposes the interface to the reduction algorithm